What to plant for wildlife

 In early spring, varieties like pansies or crocus provide vital nectar for emerging pollinators after dormancy, such as bees and butterflies.

-Pansy – Cool Wave Mixed
+Pansy (Trailing) Cool Wave Mix

-Pansy – Cool Wave Violet
+Pansy (Trailing) Cool Wave Violet Wing

 Summer